 How was my MP and the Government elected?

 MPs are elected through the First-Past-The-Post (FPTP) voting system on a constituency level.
 FPTP is simple: the candidate with the most votes wins.
-Each constituency has a number of candidates from different political parties (or independent candidates) competing for votes.
-Voters can only vote for one candidate on Polling Day.
-Typically, the leader of the party which wins over half of the 650 seats in the House of Commons (326) can ask the Queen to form a government.
-In some circumstances, no single party may win a majority of seats, and the biggest partyt has the option of trying to form a minority government or going into coalition with another party.
-The party with the second largest number of seats forms Her Majesty's Opposition to hold the Government to account.
+Each constituency has a number of candidates from different political parties, although candidates can also stand as an independent.
+Voters can only vote for one candidate on polling day.
+Typically, the leader of the party which wins over half of the 650 seats in the House of Commons (326) can claim victory and be received by the Queen to form a government.
+In some circumstances, no single party may win a majority of seats, and the biggest party has the option of trying to form a minority government or going into coalition with another party.
+Assuming the largest party enters government, then the party with the second largest number of seats forms Her Majesty's Opposition to hold the Government to account.

-The Government appoints certain MPs to become ministers in its various departments, while the Opposition appoints shadow ministers to hold their government counterparts to account.
+The Government appoints certain MPs to become ministers in its various departments, while the Opposition appoints MPs as shadow ministers to hold their government counterparts to account.
+The Government will appoint some members of the House of Lords (Peers) as ministers as well.
 Most of the remaining MPs are called backbenchers who are free to hold the Government, its ministers and the Opposition to account.

 Every MP has to be elected by a constituency.
 All government ministers and the Prime Minister are MPs for individual constituencies, which means they are elected in exactly the same way as backbench MPs.